 Our legal fees for Portuguese legal advice

-Our Portuguese lawyers are committed to complete transparency with our fees, so will be happy to talk through exactly how our fees are calculated when you contact us.
+We are committed to complete transparency with our fees, so will be happy to talk through exactly how our fees are calculated when you contact us.

 Once we have agreed what support you need, we will provide a quote covering all of the expected costs involved, so you know exactly what to expect.